 OLED enjoys excellent viewing angles, primarily because the technology is so thin and the pixels are so close to the surface.
 That means you can walk around an OLED TV, or spread out in different spots in your living room, and you won't lose out on contrast.

 Viewing angles are generally worse in LCDs, but this does vary hugely depending on the display technology used.
 And there are lots of different kinds of LCD panel.

 Perhaps the most basic is twisted nematic (TN).
 This is the kind used in budget computer monitors, cheaper laptops and some very low-cost phones.
 It offers very poor angled viewing.
 If you’ve ever noticed that your computer screen looks all shadowy from the wrong angle it’s because it has a twisted nematic panel.

 IPS is used in the vast majority of smartphones and tablets, plenty of computer monitors and lots of TVs.
 It’s important to note that IPS and LED LCD aren’t mutually exclusive, it’s just another bit of jargon to tack on.
-Display tech engineers sure seem to have a thing for acronyms.
+Beware of the marketing blurb and head straight to the spec sheet.

 OLED vs LED LCD: Colour

 The latest LCD screens can produce fantastic natural-looking colours.
 However, just as with the viewing angle, it depends on the specific technology used.